 But, for the equivalent of what the first Disney World park-goers got—one day at just one park—you’ll pay, at minimum, $109.
 (You’ll pay less per day if you buy more than one day at once, but it’s not until Day 5 that the price per day drops below $100.)
 Find out how this compares to Disney World’s California companion—is Disneyland or Disney World more expensive?

 How does that compare to the cost of a ticket on opening day?
 Well, brace yourself, because it was cheap.
 Very cheap.
 The first-ever Disney World park ticket, back in 1971, cost $3.50.

 Of course, keep in mind that these prices are not comparing apples to apples.
 Simply because of inflation, $3.50 was worth a whole lot more in 1971 than it is today.
 How much more?
 Well, $3.50 in 1971 is equivalent to around $21 today.
 And, while that’s hardly $3.50, you can’t deny that it would be an absolute dream to pay only that much for a day at Disney!

 So, how did the ticket price go from $3.50 to a whopping $109 in 50 years?
 Well, there are multiple reasons for the steep price increase.
-The parks are far more technologically advanced and just offer more, period, than the Magic Kingdom back in 1971.
+The parks are far more technologically advanced today—just take a look at this behind-the-scenes exploration of Disney’s most immersive ride to date.
+Plus, they just offer more, period, than the Magic Kingdom back in 1971.
 Disney also knows that catering toward wealthier people with pricier park tickets means that guests are also likely to splurge more while they’re in the parks.
 And that’s not all; this is the full explanation for why Disney World tickets are just so expensive.